Improved MSSM Higgs mass calculation using the 3-loop FlexibleEFTHiggs approach including $x_t$-resummation: Definition of the Standard Model and the MSSM

 If not stated otherwise, we define $\tan\beta = v_u/v_d$.
 After the spontaneous electroweak symmetry breaking in the MSSM, the \DRbarPrime\ masses for the top, bottom and tau fermion as well as the SM-like Higgs in the decoupling limit are given by

 We neglect inter-generation sfermion mixing, so the \DRbarPrime\ masses of the stops, sbottoms and staus are given by the eigenvalues of the mass matrices

-where $\msq^2$, $\msu^2$, $\msd^2$, $\msl^2$ and $\mse^2$ denote the squared soft-breaking mass parameters of the left- and right-handed \nth{3} generation squarks and sleptons and electroweak contributions from $D$-terms have been omitted.
-The sfermion mixing parameters $X_t$, $X_b$ and $X_\tau$ are defined as
+where $\msq^2$, $\msu^2$, $\msd^2$, $\msl^2$ and $\mse^2$ denote the squared soft-breaking mass parameters of the left- and right-handed \nth{3} generation squarks and sleptons and electroweak contributions from $D$-terms have been omitted.\footnote{In the calculation of the 2-loop and 3-loop matching corrections presented in the next sections, we neglect $D$-term contributions, as we work in the gauge-less limit.
+In the calculation of the 1-loop threshold correction $\Delta\lambda^\oneL$, all $D$-term contributions are taken into account.} The sfermion mixing parameters $X_t$, $X_b$ and $X_\tau$ are defined as

 where $A_f$ ($f=t,b,\tau$) are the trilinear Higgs--sfermion--sfermion couplings and $\mu$ is a MSSM superpotential parameter.
 For convenience we define in addition the following symbols:

 where $\mstop{i}$ denotes the $i\textsuperscript{th}$ \DRbarPrime\ stop mass.